Should You Shower Before Or After An Infrared Sauna Session? (Important)

 Other Things That Can Be Beneficial After An Infrared Sauna Session

-- Going for a light walk: After a sauna, a light walk will help you lose extra sweat from your body.
+- Going for a light walk: After a sauna, a light walk will help you cool down and helps to keep you flexible.

 - Sleeping at night: Going to the sauna before bed is the first step to making the most of your sauna time for sleep therapy.
 If possible, go to bed at least 25 minutes after the sauna session.
 As your core temperature rises, you'll feel a calming effect on your muscles and be more likely to fall asleep faster.